 One of the things I always liked about St. Thomas Aquinas is his uncanny ability to make two hymns out of one.
 For example, the last two verses of Sacris Solemniis is Panis Angelicus; the last two verses of Pange Lingua is Tantum Ergo.
 In the hymn we're featuring today, set to an original tune based in part on the Gregorian In Splendoribus Sanctorum, the last two verses of the Verbum Supernum Prodiens is the O Salutaris Hostia.

 PDF: Verbum Supernum Prodiens - SATB hymn

-This work is licensed under a Creative Commons Attribution-NoDerivs 3.0 Unported License.
+Creative Commons Attribution-NoDerivatives 4.0 International License.
 You are free to copy and perform this work free of charge, provided that proper attributions/credits are given (as they are given in the original work), and no derivatives of the work may be made.